 Neither character was voiced by Oz, perhaps because he deemed his voice too recognizable, yet there’s no question his vocal cadence and rhythm influenced the excellent voice-over work of Billie Whitelaw and Barry Dennen as Aughra and Chamberlain, respectively.
 So impeccable are the vocal actors taking over for these characters in “Age of Resistance,” that you’d swear they were the same performers.
 Donna Kimball nails Aughra’s cocktail of badass confidence and nagging self-doubt that makes her such a joy to watch, as she spooks a pair of guards by threatening to unleash the wrath of her “eight-and-a-half fingers.”
 Yet the MVP among the voice-over cast may very well be Simon Pegg, who along with puppeteer Warrick Brownlow-Pike, reaffirms Chamberlain’s status as one of the most potent villains ever to grace the screen.
 His feigning of innocence as he pleads to his prey suggests a psychotic hybrid of Grover and Miss Piggy, yet he’s even more unnerving when speaking frankly with Rian about how all living creatures will do what they can—including devour one another—in order to cheat death.

 Despite being rated TV-PG, “Age of Resistance” never flinches when tackling the harrowing aspects of its subject matter.
 It is chockfull of nightmarish imagery guaranteed to frighten some young viewers and fascinate many others.
-Part of what appealed to those who grew up with “The Dark Crystal” was its sense of danger and conspicuous lack of sentimentality, giving kids the sense that they were embarking on territory more adult than the reassuring fairy tales of Disney.
+Part of what appealed to those who grew up with “The Dark Crystal” was its sense of danger and conspicuous lack of sentimentality, giving kids the sense that they were embarking on a journey more adult than the reassuring fairy tales of Disney.
 Much like the Lewis Carroll characters created by the Creature Shop for Gavin Millar’s underrated 1985 drama, “Dreamchild,” the Skeksis are deliberately repellant in every sense, and it is their ugliness—both physical and otherwise—that makes the show’s gorgeous and uplifting moments all the more exhilarating.
 In its brutal and surprisingly wrenching plot turns, the show reminds us of those ’80s-era classics in which the PG rating really meant something.
 It is also leaps and bounds beyond anything that Louis Leterrier, best known for campy blockbusters like “The Transporter,” has ever directed.

 As a director, Henson was criticized for making the plot of his films secondary to the world that he created for them, and he freely admitted that his strength was in visuals, whereas Oz was more concerned with character development and story dynamics.
 I had always found his fantasy yarns refreshing precisely because they favored ideas and personality over a formulaic plot, and “The Dark Crystal” is a timeless example of that.
 Henson had no interest in hurrying along the narrative for the sake of mindless spectacle, inviting audiences instead to reflect upon the wealth of meaning within his film’s meticulously crafted images.
 “Age of Resistance” does move at a faster pace than the movie for a variety of reasons: the puppets are less cumbersome, the plot consists of multiple intersecting story threads and there are a whole lot more action set-pieces.
 Yet Leterrier, who shot each episode primarily with handheld cameras alongside DP Erik Wilson, never loses sight of the story’s inherent purpose, ensuring that it fuels every scene, while composers Daniel Pemberton and Samuel Sim remain true to the hauntingly ominous tone of Trevor Jones’ brilliant “Dark Crystal” score.

-When I interviewed Goelz earlier this summer, he explained how audiences respond to the work he made with Henson and their fellow collaborators because it has an underpinning of philosophy.
+When I interviewed Goelz earlier this summer, he explained how audiences connect to the work he made with Henson and their fellow collaborators because it has an underpinning of philosophy.
 “People respond to it often without knowing why,” he noted.
 The ending of Kermit and the gang’s first big screen vehicle, James Frawley’s 1979 euphoric landmark, “The Muppet Movie,” is no less profound or open to interpretation as the end of Henson’s “Dark Crystal.”
 For me, both sequences stand as enduring symbols of diverse beings sharing in the realization of their oneness, as illuminated by a beacon of clarity, whether it be a rainbow or the radiance of three suns.
 The eye, which Brian Froud considers the focal point of any character, emerges as a crucial motif in Henson’s film, culminating with Thra’s suns aligned to resemble Aughra’s own optical (and detachable) organ, as it peers down into the Crystal of Truth, bringing to light the very essence that binds all living creatures, while affirming that good and evil are two sides of the same coin.

 No wonder the Skeksis are eager to snatch the eyes of foes with their “peeper beetles,” as they spread misinformation throughout Thra, labeling all evidence of the Darkening as fake news, while discrediting whistleblowers as heretics.
 Amongst its numerous astonishing achievements, the most extraordinary thing about “Age of Resistance” is how it artfully enables Henson’s cautionary message to resonate on a level that is breathtakingly urgent.
 As our own planet teeters on the brink of environmental catastrophe, unaided by politicians who deny climate change while simultaneously profiting off the fossil fuel industry, this series provides the definitive commentary on our divisive sociopolitical era without ever being on-the-nose.
 Viewed through the prism of these episodes, the 1982 film reveals new hints of timeliness, such as when Aughra predicts that the world may burn, or how the soulless Garthim hunt and cage Gelfling, echoing the detainment of immigrants by ICE officers.